okta/okta-signin-widget/README.md

 ### Additions in the success callback

-- `response.status` is `IDP_DISCOVERY` when the authentication needs to be done agaist third-party IdP.
+- `response.status` is `IDP_DISCOVERY` when the authentication needs to be done agaist 3rd party IdP.
-- `res.idpDiscovery.redirectToIdp` is a function that is used for redirecting to relative path of the third-party IdP.
+- `res.idpDiscovery.redirectToIdp` is a function that is used for redirecting to relative path of the 3rd party IdP.
 It **has to** be same as **idpDiscovery.requestContext**.

 ## OpenID Connect

 Options for the [OpenID Connect](http://developer.okta.com/docs/api/resources/oidc.html) authentication flow.
-This flow is required for social authentication, and requires OAuth2 client registration with Okta.
+This flow is required for social authentication, and requires OAuth 2.0 client registration with Okta.
 For instructions, see [Social Authentication](http://developer.okta.com/docs/api/resources/social_authentication.html).

 - **clientId:** Client Id pre-registered with Okta for the OIDC authentication flow